When Bigger is Worse: A Practitioner's Guide to Model Selection Under Data Scarcity: Data

 For model training, we restrict the dataset to drone images and exclude images containing no solar panels, reducing the dataset from 11,154 to 8,977 images.
 Satellite images are excluded due to their substantially lower resolution, which would conflate resolution effects with modality effects in our scaling analysis.
 We convert polygon annotations to axis-aligned bounding boxes for compatibility with YOLO11.
 Among the retained images, 8,832 (98.4\%) contain only rooftop solar panels and 145 (1.6\%) contain both solar panels and boilers.

-The dataset is split randomly into training (80\%, 7,181 images), validation (10\%, 899 images), and test (10\%, 897 images) sets.
-Stratified sampling ensures class balance is preserved across splits.
+The dataset is split geographically at the city level: cities are randomly assigned to training (80\%, 7,180 images), validation (10\%, 895 images), and test (10\%, 902 images), ensuring that no city appears in more than one split.
+This design enforces spatial disjointness between partitions, eliminating the spatial autocorrelation that would arise from a random image-level split --- a known source of optimistic bias in EO benchmarks~(\cite{rustowicz2019semantic}).
+Stratified sampling ensures that the class balance and geographic coverage are preserved across splits.
 The geographic distribution of images across splits is presented in Appendix~\ref{sec:additional_dataset}, \cref{fig:localization}: sampling points are concentrated along major transportation corridors and around Antananarivo, with secondary clusters along the east coast and in the southern regions around Fianarantsoa and Toliara.
 Annotations were produced through crowdsourcing rather than expert labeling, imagery sources and acquisition conditions are heterogeneous, and geographic coverage reflects access constraints rather than systematic sampling --- making this a realistic, if challenging, benchmark representative of the data quality faced by practitioners in developing countries.
-The random split does not enforce spatial disjointness, which may introduce an optimistic bias in absolute mAP$_{50}$ values; however, since this bias affects all model variants equally, relative efficiency rankings are unaffected.